Code Collaboration using GitHub

 Once your changes have been accepted, upstream will have those changes on the

-master branch.
-This is indicated in the figure below through the change in color of the the word ‘master’.
+This is indicated in the figure below through the change in color of the word ‘main’.

 Incorporating upstream changes to local

-After your change has been accepted to upstream, you will want to incorporate the changes into your local master branch.
-First, switch to your master branch.
+After your change has been accepted to upstream, you will want to incorporate the changes into your local main branch.
+First, switch to your main branch.

-You can get changes to your local master by either doing a
+You can get changes to your local main by either doing a

-git pull from upstream master, or by doing a
+git pull from upstream main, or by doing a

-Next, you will want to update your origin master.
-Push from the local master to origin.
+Next, you will want to update your origin main.
+Push from the local main to origin.

-Now, your upstream master and origin master should be at the same point.
+Now, your upstream main and origin main should be at the same point.

 If you are done working with your feature branch, you can now delete it.